palantir/atlasdb/docs/source/services/timestamp_service/clustering.rst

 it has given out to a persistent store; in practice, we write this to a timestamp table in the key-value store.

 Note that the leader still needs to talk to a quorum of nodes before entertaining a timestamp request, to check that it is still the leader.
+This was a deliberate design decision to maintain safety in the face of clock drift.
-However, this only requires one round trip as opposed to two for Paxos.
+However, this only requires one round trip to a quorum of nodes, as opposed to two for Paxos.

 Safety
 ======